joaorobertoo/movie-finder-fullstack-application/README.md

 Fullstack project using react+nest to create a SPA fullstack application that retrieves movies using the existing API service: http://www.omdbapi.com/

 To run, please download, open and run both projects separately.
-They run in node.js nestjs framework and react+redux
+They run in node.js nestjs framework and react.

+Make sure to have node.js, npm and yarn installed to run it successfully

 ->BACKEND